 Wine Country Tours

-We encourage guests with service animals to bring a seatbelt for their working animal to safely be secured in the vehicle.
-If you’re visiting on a busy weekend, our shuttle vans can reach full capacity.
+In addition to informing our office, we encourage guests with service animals to bring a seatbelt for their working animal and to be safely secured in the vehicle.
+If you’re visiting on a busy weekend, our vans can reach full capacity.
 Service animals may need to sit between your feet or beneath the seat for the 1-hour drive to/from Santa Ynez Valley as well as during the drive between wineries.
-Please be aware that in summer months (July – August specifically), temperatures in the valley can reach over 100 degrees.
+Please be aware that in summer months (July-August specifically), temperatures in the valley can reach over 100 degrees.
+If you are booked on a public tour, we will inform all guests in the van that there will be a service animal to ensure other guests on the tour are not allergic to dogs.

 Mainland Water Tours